tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

 end
 ~~~

 This line gives a simple instruction to your computer.
+Actually, no. It gives a
+bunch of complex instructions to your computer, but it is an easy enough
+instruction for us to *write*, and this is all that matters.

 It goes something like this:

 1. look at what is inside `random_numbers`
 1. take the first value, and name it `random_number`
 1. do whatever we tell you to do with this variable until you hit `end`
 1. move on to the next value of `random_numbers`, and start again
-1. when you have exhausted the values in `random_numbers`, continue
+1. when you have exhausted the values in `random_numbers`, continue to whatever is *after* the end of the loop

-The *for* loop is one of the most difficult construct to understand.
-We will have a few more examples in this lesson.
+The *for* loop is one of the most difficult construct to understand, because of
+this "change the content of the variable" trickery.
+We will have a few more
+examples in this lesson.

-The final lines we need to look at are in the *inside* of the for loop -- we call this inside thing *the body* for no particular reason.
+The final lines we need to look at are in the *inside* of the loop -- we call
+this inside thing *the body* for no particular reason.

 ~~~ julia
 if random_number ≤ 0.5